heber197/Hello-world/README.md

-I am a eginner data analyst interested in learning Python and some other programming languajes.
+I am a beginner data analyst interested in learning Python and some other programming languajes.